 Acetaminophen in thousands of over-the-counter and prescription medicines taken for headaches, fever, sore throats and chronic pain.
 It is the active ingredient in prescription painkillers such as Percocet and Vicodin, and it is also in nonprescription pain relievers, including NyQuil and some Sudafed products.

 Legal Representation Across the US | Providing Personal Service

-Our West Palm Beach Tylenol drug litigation lawyers can pursue your full compensation for the recovery you deserve with dedication and vigor.
-We handle complex product liability cases against major corporations that require extensive legal knowledge and access to resources and a network of experts to build a strong case on your behalf.
-We fight for your rights and advocate in your best interests.
+Ted is a West Palm Beach Tylenol drug litigation lawyers that can pursue your full compensation for the recovery you deserve with dedication and vigor.
+He handles complex product liability cases against major corporations that require extensive legal knowledge and access to resources and a network of experts to build a strong case on your behalf.
+He fights for your rights and advocate in your best interests.

 If you or someone you love has suffered from bleeding, hemorrhaging or death from taking Xarelto (rivaroxaban), then you may be eligible for compensation through a Xarelto lawsuit.
-Contact a Babbitt & Johnson, P.A. attorney for a free consultation.
-Our personal injury lawyers represent Xarelto victims throughout Florida and across the United States.
+Contact Ted for a free consultation.
+He is a personal injury lawyer that represents Xarelto victims throughout Florida and across the United States.

 Xarelto (rivaroxaban) is manufactured by Bayer and marketed by Johnson & Johnson’s subsidiary, Janssen Pharmaceuticals.
 Xarelto is one of the newer blood thinners on the market.
 The largest risk is uncontrollable bleeding.
 There have been a lot of concerns about Xarelto’s safety.

 The most dangerous side effect for people taking Xarelto is uncontrollable bleeding – a risk shared by all blood thinners.